 Argument against Argument from Design

-1. “Look how intricately and perfectly designed an organism is” implies that we are able to evaluate and appreciate the design; that we, as humans, are in the same frame of mind with its designer (be it God, extra-terrestrials, or others) in our design-thinking, even if we don’t yet fully understand every detail.
+1. “Look how intricately and perfectly designed an organism is” implies that we are able to evaluate and appreciate the design; that we, as humans, are in a similar frame of mind with its designer (be it God, extra-terrestrials, or others) in our design-thinking, even if we don’t yet fully understand every detail.
 This shared thinking means that we can inspect and begin to appreciate how the parts work together, what functions they have, why they are in the shape they are, etc. – as opposed to looking at it and having no idea whatsoever about its workings.¹ It is clear that we are in the former position in biology; in fact, this is the starting point of the Argument from Design, and I would add that the hallmark sentence “Look how perfectly designed it is” implies that the evaluator has a full understanding of the thing: you can’t judge perfection if you don’t grasp and approve every detail.
 (The partiality of our understanding isn’t important for my argument.
 The case is similar to me appreciating the design of an airplane even though I don’t understand every part; in principle, I can sit down and go through it with an aerospace engineer or become one myself with years of study and understand it fully.
 The key point is that it is possible for me to understand it, if I make the effort; it is something within our collective scope of understanding – not everybody has to understand it at any given time.)

 4. When 3 is pointed out, theists resume the Argument by reminding that “God works in mysterious ways”, that we cannot possibly understand his ways of designing and his intentions, and that they are categorically different from ours.
 This contradicts 1.
 Either organism design is an engineering problem or not.
 Either you can say that organisms look “designed perfectly” according to your understanding of design, thus declare yourself a competent understander and evaluator of the mind of their designer and expose yourself to rational critiques of these designs; or you can concede from the beginning that the design of organisms is categorically out of our horizon of evaluation, thus cannot be judged as good or bad, and so cannot be held as evidence of anything in an argument.
-You cannot choose to have both without their inconvenient consequences.²
+You cannot choose to have both without their inconvenient consequences.

 In essence, the Argument from Design is first asking us to evaluate the designs of organisms, and then telling us that we are not in a position to do so.
-Let’s make it more abstract: the argument X is asking you to do x (as a necessary first step to prove its point), and then telling you that you are not in a position to do x.
-Now I don’t care what X is really talking about, and I don’t need specific counter-arguments to refute it, because it is logically flawed.
+Let’s make it more abstract: the argument A is asking you to do x (as a necessary first step to prove its point), and then telling you that you are not in a position to do x.
+Now I don’t care what A is really talking about, and I don’t need specific counter-arguments to refute it, because it is logically flawed.

 1- This point is also articulated at the end of the Section XI of Hume’s An Enquiry Concerning Human Understanding, in a dialogue with a “friend of his”: